 (AAES Engineering, Inc.) The majority owner of the business was in his 60’s and was ready to transition into retirement, and the minority partner was 50.
 They decided that the best option would be to sell the business and have the minority owner work for the new acquiring company.
 We introduced several potential buyers and received multiple offers on the business.
-The best offer was from a large construction company with multiple offices that wanted to expand their capabilities to provide engineering services.
-The construction company provided an employment agreement for the minority partner and terms of the deal that satisfied all parties.
+The best offer was from a large construction company with multiple offices that wanted to expand its capabilities to provide engineering services.
+The construction company provided an employment agreement for the minority partner and the terms of the deal that satisfied all parties.
+Please let us know if you would like to sell your engineering firm or view our engineering companies for sale.

 (Eustance & Horowitz) We had multiple offers on this business opportunity.
 One of the proposals was from an Architectural firm that wanted to expand into Engineering to provide a broader range of services to its clients.
 The other offer was from an Engineering company that wanted to expand its range of engineering expertise and capabilities from the potential firm they were interested in acquiring as well as picking up long-term clients in the Hudson Valley.
 We negotiated back and forth with a variety of terms from both parties.
 Ultimately the other Engineering firm came up with the most favorable terms by agreeing to assume the seller’s debt in addition to a purchase price.